datascience-ai-qc/datascience-ai-qc.github.io/about.md

 </p>

 ## About QC DataScience & AI Club
-Queens College DataScience and Artificial Club aims to cover the popular fields of computer science such as artificial intelligence and data science.
+Queens College DataScience and AI Club aims to cover the popular fields of computer science such as artificial intelligence and data science.
 As we all know these two fields are really popular at the moment due to the rise of big data.